 Early payment of your benefits - if you are made redundant or retired on business efficiency grounds and you are aged 55 or over.

 Flexible retirement - available from age 55 if you reduce your hours, or move to a less senior position.
-Provided your employer agrees, you can draw some or all of your benefits, helping you ease into your retirement.
+Provided your employer agrees, you can take some or all of your benefits, helping you ease into your retirement.

-Protection against inflation when you've drawn your pension - you can look forward to a pension for life that increases with the cost of living.
+Protection against inflation when you've taken your pension - you can look forward to a pension for life that increases with the cost of living.

 And you get peace of mind for you and your family with: